11 underdogs who overcame adversity to become pro footballers

 A few short weeks later, Suarez would make national headlines after another biting incident, the third of his career, in which he sunk his teeth into Georgio Chiellini’s shoulder.

-Winning the treble in his first season at the club, he’s since added another two La Liga titles and the Copa del Rey in each of his four seasons in Catalonia.
+Winning the treble in his first season at the club, he’s since won another four La Liga titles with Barcelona and Atletico Madrid.

 Born in 1966 in south-east Liberia, Weah grew up in one of the country’s poorest areas, the Clara Town slum of Monrovia.